dharmafly/noodle/README.md

 The `heading` variable should be used like so:

     ---
-    category: about
+    category: overview
     heading: "Post Heading"
     ---

 Complex characters and html are also permitted:

     ---
-    category: about
+    category: overview
     heading: "Why I love the <code>!important</code> rule"
     ---

-The very first 'about' post in the directory will be used for the project overview (it will be displayed in a highlighted box).
+The very first `overview` post in the directory will be used for the project overview (it will be displayed in a highlighted box).

-The remaining posts with `category: about` will appear in the main nav and on the front page.
+The remaining posts with `category: overview` will appear in the main nav and on the front page.

 `category: reference` posts will appear in the *Reference* sub-page.